 The station had been silent for several hours when I fired up the transmitter at 5:59, read the sign-on continuity, and played my first record.
 Almost all of my fellow students were still in bed, upstairs in their various dormitories, and I was theoretically waking them up.
 I imagined myself as their alarm clock.

 What was that first record?
 It varied from week to week, of course.
-But when Gordon Lightfoot released a certain album a couple of years later, the thought occurred to me: Had this been in the record library when I was a DJ, the first song on it would have been a good opening theme.
+But when Gordon Lightfoot released a certain album the following year, the thought occurred to me: Had this been in the record library when I was a DJ, the first song on it would have been a good opening theme.

 It begins quietly, without introduction.
 Gordon Lightfoot breaks the morning silence by proclaiming:

-But I worried about the mention in the lyrics of Stepin Fetchit, "The Laziest Man in the World," a shambling black character portrayed in old movies by Will Rogerss friend Lincoln Perry.
+But I worried about the mention, later in the lyrics, of Stepin Fetchit.
+That shambling black character, portrayed in old movies by Will Rogerss friend Lincoln Perry, pretended to be "The Laziest Man in the World."
 Should we be celebrating this racist stereotype?
 It wasn't until recently, more than four decades later, that I did a little research on Stepin Fetchit.

 NOV.
 14, 2015 A CAMERA ON A WALL?